 Preparing My Daughter for Persecution in Iran

 Being incarcerated for your faith is one thing.
 But what would happen to your child if you were taken away?
-An Iranian mother shares how she had prepared her daughter for the day persecution arrived at their door.
+A mother in Iran (No. 10 on the World Watch List) shares how she prepared her daughter for the day persecution arrived at their door.

 The Day It Happened

-“While we were being taken to prison, I knew what Lily would do when she was picked up from school by my sister—she would pray for us.
+On the way to prison, I thought about Lily and how she would know what to do when my sister picked her up from school and told her—Lily would pray for us.
 And when she was afraid, she would pray more.

 *representative name and photo used for security reasons